 - Fix: Darken text or lighten backgrounds until the ratio passes.
 Use a contrast checker.

-What the audit checks
+What does the color-contrast audit check?

 Lighthouse computes the contrast ratio between every text element and its computed background.
 Ratios are based on WCAG 2.1's algorithm (luminance contrast).